 Are you currently working from home?

-The changes many have made to their lives globally amidst the COVID-19 pandemic have been a whirlwind, to say the least.
-But, if we practice social distancing and follow the guidelines of the CDC and WHO, soon this anxious, scary time in our lives will be just a memory.
+The changes may have made to their lives globally amidst the COVID-19 pandemic have been a whirlwind, to say the least.